The Mestiza Muse

 Gels

-If you need more gel suggestions for high-porosity hair, plus the exact ingredients to include and avoid, this thorough guide has all the answers: Best Gels for High Porosity Hair: Key Ingredients.
+For more gel options for high porosity hair and a breakdown of ingredients to include and avoid, see this guide: Best Gels for High Porosity Hair: Key Ingredients.

 Bounce Curl Light Creme Hair Gel